openstack-archive/fuel-docs/pages/reference-architecture/nova-intro/0680-nova-plan-vlan.rst

+.. _nova-config-vlan:

 Nova-network VLAN Manager
 -------------------------

-Depending on the number of NICs you have in your node servers, you can use the following examples to plan your NIC assignment:
+Depending on the number of NICs you have in your node servers, you can use the following examples to plan your NIC assignment to the OpenStack :ref:`logical-networks-arch`:

 1 NIC deployment